AlexGKim/g2/docs/source/usage.rst

 Another example is a more complex source model based on a spatial grid of intensity profiles from a supernova simulation.
-This is implemented in :class:`g2.models.sources.grid_source.GridSource`, which has a class method to instantiate a source based on the Type Ia supernova SN2011fe.
+This is implemented in :class:`g2.models.sources.grid_source.GridSource`, which has a class method to instantiate a source based on the Sedona model of Type Ia supernova SN2011fe.

 .. literalinclude:: ../examples/examples_source.py
    :start-after: # sn2011fe-begin